dkulinski/nonhazardo.us/_posts/2016-03-07-storage-knowledge.markdown

 write new and/or changed data to a new area on disk and point to the location of the new data vs the old data.
 Because this method must track in such a manner these snapshots cause overhead when in use.
 More snapshots cause more overhead.

+##What is an inode
+This question comes up a lot.
+A file system has a certain amount of inodes.
+An inode is used to store information about a file.
+The meta-data contained, on Linux, will be the size of the file, access time, create time, last modified time and which blocks contain the actual data.
+It will also contain access attributes and store extended attributes.
+Extended attributes allow for more fine grained permissions and the Lustre file system uses them to track the object IDs of files in the MDS.
+A file system has a limited number of inodes and this can be tuned for the number of files expected on a file system.
+If there are only large files fewer inodes are needed, lots of small files require more inodes.